dgroomes/micronaut-playground/server/README.md

    * The reason is the configuration of the "content size threshold" given to `io.netty.handler.codec.http.HttpContentCompressor`.
      We don't want to bother compressing small payloads.
 The compute overhead is not worth it.

-Tip: to build and run the program in debug mode in suspending mode, use this:
+Tip: to build and run the program in debug suspending mode, use this:

 ```shell
 alias go="./gradlew :installDist && SERVER_OPTS='-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=*:5005' build/install/server/bin/server"`